yggdrasil-network/public-peers/README.md

 # Public Peers

 This repository contains peering information for publicly accessible nodes on the Yggdrasil network.

-If you are new to the network then this is a good place to start in order to get connected.
+Note that not all peers in this repository are guaranteed to be online - check the [Public Peers](https://publicpeers.neilalexander.dev/) page instead to find peers that are online now.

 In most cases, public peers should be accessible by adding the string provided for each peer to the `Peers: []` section of your `yggdrasil.conf` configuration